expo/expo/docs/pages/versions/unversioned/bare/updating-your-app.md

 The Runtime Version of a particular binary should be configured at build time (see [Configuration Options](#configuration-options) below).
 The configured Runtime Version will be included in the header of every update request sent from that binary.
 The server should use this header to select an appropriate update to serve in response.

-The Runtime Version expected by a given update must also be provided as a field (`runtimeVersion`) in the manifest returned to `expo-updates`. `expo-updates` keeps track of the Runtime Version of all updates it has downloaded; this way, if a user updates their app binary through the App Store, it will not attempt to run a previously-downloaded and newly incompatible update.
+The Runtime Version expected by a given update must also be provided as a field (`runtimeVersion`) in the manifest returned to `expo-updates`. `expo-updates` keeps track of the Runtime Version of all updates it has downloaded; this way, if a user updates their app binary through the App Store, it will not attempt to run a previously downloaded and newly incompatible update.

 ### Release Channels